 Using a drift card was simple: you’d pick a location ensuring you’ve recorded the exact coordinates and then you’d just drop it into the ocean.
 The method relies on people finding the cards and returning them providing information on where it was found which is then used to piece together data to model the currents.

 The cards were used during the 1960 and ’70s with thousands being released in the oceans surrounding Australia and some parts of South Africa.
-According to our oceanographer Matt Lansdell, we still get around two or three drift cards returned every year.
+According to our research technician Matt Lansdell, we still get around two or three drift cards returned every year.

 “Unfortunately this one won’t provide any useful information concerning drift patterns, due to the length of time between release and when it was returned,” Matt said.